testit-tms/migrators/Migrators/AllureExporter/Readme.md

 Where:

 - resultPath - path to the folder where the results will be saved
-- allure.url - url to the allure server
+- allure.url - url to the Allure server
-- allure.token - token for access to the allure server
+- allure.token - token for access to the Allure server
-- allure.projectName - name of the project in the allure server
+- allure.projectName - name of the project in the Allure server

 2. Run the exporter with the following command: